Uday Hussein: Murder of Kamel Hana Gegeo

-Although his status as Saddam's elder son made him Saddam's prospective successor, Uday fell out of favour with his father.
-In October 1988, at a party in honour of Suzanne Mubarak, wife of Egyptian President Hosni Mubarak, Uday murdered his father's personal valet and food taster, Kamel Hana Gegeo, possibly at the request of his mother.
-Before an assemblage of horrified guests, an intoxicated Uday bludgeoned Gegeo and repeatedly stabbed him with an electric carving knife.
+Although his status as Saddam's elder son made him Saddam's prospective successor, Uday fell out of favour with his father due to his public erraticness.
+In October 1988, at a party in honour of Suzanne Mubarak, wife of Egyptian President Hosni Mubarak, Uday murdered his father's personal valet and food taster, Kamel Hana Gegeo.
+Before an assemblage of horrified guests, an intoxicated Uday bludgeoned Gegeo who died of internal bleeding hours later.
 Gegeo had recently introduced Saddam to a younger woman, Samira Shahbandar, who had become Saddam's second wife in 1986.
 Uday considered his father's relationship with Shahbandar an insult to his mother.
 Shahbandar's oldest son fled to Jordan because of the harassment by Uday after the marriage.
-He also may have feared losing succession to Gegeo, whose loyalty to Saddam Hussein was unquestioned.
+Uday also may have feared losing succession to Gegeo, whose loyalty to Saddam Hussein was unquestioned.

 As punishment for the murder, Saddam briefly imprisoned Uday.
 Once released, Uday was sent to Switzerland to act as the assistant to the Iraqi ambassador there.
 He was expelled by the Swiss government in 1990, after he was repeatedly arrested for fighting.
-According to Jalopnik, Uday's vast car collections were burned by his father after the Kamel Hana Gegeo incident.
+According to Jalopnik, Uday's vast car collection was burned by his father after the Gegeo incident.

-Others describe the murder as follows: Next to the palace where Suzanne Mubarak and Uday's mother were staying, Kamel Hana was celebrating the wedding of a relative and firing in the air, so Uday sent his men and asked them not to bother the two women.
-During the discussion, Uday hit Kamel's head with his walking stick, causing Kamel's death.
+Others describe the murder as follows: Next to the palace where Suzanne Mubarak and Uday's mother were staying, Gegeo was celebrating the wedding of a relative and firing in the air.
+Uday sent his men and asked them not to bother the two women.
+During the discussion, Uday hit Gegeo's head with his walking stick, causing Gegeo's death.
 Uday, afraid of his father's reaction, tried to commit suicide and was taken to the hospital.
 He escaped from the hospital, set up a barricade around his home, and fired at anyone trying to enter his home.
 He surrendered with the persuasion of his brother Qusay.

-According to the memory of Uday's step-uncle Barzan, after escaping from the hospital he went to his father's palace and told him to "stay with your real wife".
-Then Saddam said to Barzan, "He was lucky because I had no weapon with me."
-But Uday later came to the door of the palace again and told Barzan that he intended to shoot his father.
-He fired at his brother Qusay and at step-uncles who were trying to prevent him from doing so.
+According to the memory of Uday's half-uncle Barzan Ibrahim al-Tikriti, after escaping from the hospital he went to his father's palace and told him to "stay with your real wife."
+Saddam then said to Barzan, "He was lucky because I had no weapon with me."
+However, Uday later came to the door of the palace again and told Barzan that he intended to shoot his father.
+He fired at Qusay and at step-uncles who were trying to prevent him from doing so.
 Later, under the guidance of Barzan, Uday apologized to his father.
 His father ordered him to surrender.
-When his brothers-in-law Hussein Kamel and Saddam Kamel learned that he was trying to escape to the United States, he was arrested on his father's orders, but released three weeks later.
+When his brothers-in-law Hussein and Saddam Kamel learned that he was trying to escape to the United States, he was arrested on his father's orders, but released three weeks later.
 After the incident, Uday attacked two people whom he thought were informers.
 At the request of Saddam, Uday was sent out of Iraq under the control of Barzan to Switzerland in order to get rid of the disgrace caused by Uday.